a-annor/autoregressive_neural_processes/README.md

 we investigate alternative approaches to obtain a more robust and order-agnostic estimate of the joint target distribution.

-Before presenting the replication results and the extensions, we first provide background on NPs in general, the specific NP models used in our experiments and the concept of AR inference.

 *[1] W. P. Bruinsma, S. Markou, J. Requiema, A. Y. Foong, T. R. Andersson, A. Vaughan, A. Buonomo,
 J. S. Hosking, and R. E. Turner, “Autoregressive conditional neural processes,” arXiv preprint arXiv:2303.14468, 2023.*